 A Day in the Life - Middle School

-“We try never to lose sight of the fact that our students are forever growing and changing and learning,” says Aliza Baronofsky, Grade 8 Dean.
+“We try never to lose sight of the fact that our students are forever growing and changing and learning,” says Aliza Baronofsky, a Math and Judaic Studies teacher in the Middle School.
 The faculty leadership team is devoted to the concept of Middle School education that believes in meeting academic needs.
 “It is our task, therefore, to constantly meet the challenges that this offers and to provide our students with the finest religious and secular education.”
 Furthermore, Middle School classes are tailored so that each individual feels that he or she can succeed, Mrs. Baronofsky says.

 “I hang out with my friends.
 At first bell (three minutes before the start of class), we rush to our lockers to get our materials for first and second periods, [Navi and math].”